 Transcendence is an important value.
 If we stay stuck in the present all the time, with no thought for the past or future, we’ll be forever stuck on an eternal treadmill.
 We’ll never get out of our situation.
 We’ll stay forever in an eternity of the present, never going beyond ourselves.
 We’ll never really move at all.
 We’ll be walking, but we won’t be moving.
 We’ll live, without ever living.

 But equally, transcendence has its limitations.
 Trying to transcend our situation won’t get us out of it.
 Transcendence, you could say, makes us think we’re out of the present, when we’re still really in it.
 ‘I love Big Brother’, says the lead character in Orwell’s dsytopian novel 1984 at the book’s conclusion, after being tormented by an authoritarian police state led by a dictatorial figure known only as ‘Big Brother’.
 He says this after falling in love with a fellow citizen of this despotic regime, and nearly escaping his situation, only to find himself even more imprisoned than he was before, after falling for a pseudo-revolutionary movement known as ‘the Brotherhood’ (the name kinda gives the game away, don’t you think?).
-Transcendence narratives can keep us locked in a kind of Stockholm syndrome, where we fall in love with our prison guard because we can’t bear to look at ourselves.
+Religion and romanticism have the tendency to keep us locked in a kind of Stockholm syndrome, where we fall in love with our prison guard because we can’t bare to look at ourselves.
 Is philosophy equally problematic?

-Philosophy differs a bit from these transcendence narratives.
+Philosophy differs a bit religion and romance.
 Philosophy is never dogmatic.
 It’s always asking questions.
 If we’re philosophers, we won’t accept any regime for long without questioning it.
 Indeed, Ancient Greek philosopher Socrates was executed for ‘corrupting the youth of Athens’ with his constant interrogation of existing values.
 Socrates’ successor, Plato, developed a critique of democracy after he witnessed how even a ‘free’ state can behave in the most authoritarian of ways.
 The upshot: we can never be truly free on this Earth.
-Only in philosophy, in the limited transcendence of our situation through constant questioning of it, can we be truly free.
+Only in philosophy, in the transcendence of our social and political situation, can we be truly free.

 It’s not too hard to see how this might lead to the contrast in Christianity between the city of God and the city of man (as Augustine put it).
 The separation between morality and politics goes back to Plato’s contrast between ‘the realm of appearances’, this physical dimension, and the ‘realm of the forms’, the purely abstract dimension of true morality, anchored by ‘the form of the good’—which shines like the sun upon all that is transcendent.
 Iris Murdoch, a twentieth-century novelist and philosopher, suggested a similarity between the concepts of ‘God’ and ‘Good’, though she follows Plato in placing a priority on the Good over God.